Rajim: Festivals

-Rajim Kumbh is celebrated every year during mid-Feb to March spread over a span of 15 days.
-Rajim Kumbh attracts thousands of Naga Sadhus, Sants, Mahatmas, Rishis, Munis and Margdarshak Gurus from across India and beyond.
+Rajim Kumbh is celebrated every year during mid-February to March spread over a span of 15 days.
+Rajim Kumbh attracts thousands of naga sadhus, saints, mahatmas, rishis, munis and Margdarshak gurus from across India and beyond.
 The Rajim Kumbh is arranged at the confluence of three rivers in Rajim also known as Triveni Sangam.
 Within the same festival, an event Rajim Lochan Mahotsav is held between 16 February and 1 March.
-The various music and dance performances conducted in the fair displays the rich culture of Rajim.
+The various music and dance performances conducted in the fair display the rich culture of Rajim.